confluentinc/event-streaming-patterns/docs/event-source/event-source-connector.md

+---
+seo:
+  title: Event Source Connector
+  description: The Event Source Connector pattern is used to integrate data from existing data systems into the Event Streaming Platform.
+---
 # Event Source Connector
 [Event Processing Applications](../event-processing/event-processing-application.md) may want to consume data from existing data systems, which are not themselves [Event Sources](event-source.md).